If he doesn't know what's going on, how come he's leaving for 12 days to India and other places two days after the election?

 There you have it.

-There it is, between zero and forty.
+Voila, there it is, between zero and 40.

 My prediction right on the money.

-Nobody can dispute it, and as I say, I did not have to revise it.
+And as I say, I did not have to revise it.

-Retailers should see their best Christmas sales in four years, as consumers now show some inclination to spend money despite a minimal recovery in the economy, according to a series of recent forecasts.
+Retailers should see their best Christmas sales in four years as consumers now show some inclination to spend money despite a minimal recovery in the economy according to a series of recent forecasts.

-The National Retail Federation forecast on Wednesday a 2.3% increase in sales in November and December, which would be the best performance since 2006.
+Experts said the National Retail Federation forecast on Wednesday a 2.3% increase in sales in November and December, which would be the best performance since 2006.

 Oh, interesting that year.